Members' Research Service By / June 6, 2023

 © Adobe Stock

-On 10 May 2023, Parliament adopted a resolution on the impact of rising borrowing costs for the Recovery and Resilience Facility (RRF) on the 2024 EU budget, which called for an urgent revision of the 2021‑2027 MFF and for proposals for a second basket of new own resources.
+Parliament’s 10 May 2023 resolution on the impact of rising borrowing costs for the Recovery and Resilience Facility (RRF) on the 2024 EU budget, had earlier called for an urgent revision of the 2021‑2027 MFF and for proposals for a second basket of new own resources.

 Next steps